Filtered Far UV-C Disinfection Technology

 The Care222® U3 device includes a full housing, power supply, and power source connection.
 Designed to be mounted on a ceiling, hung from a pole or stand, the Care222® U3 unit has three activation settings.
 These are continuous output, simple on/off switch duty control, or activation through the built-in human sensor.

 Care222® Model U3 Specifications

-Non-ionising ultraviolet (UV) radiation between 160 nm and 310 nm has a unique germicidal ability to provide a means of disinfection.
+UV radiation between 160 nm and 310 nm has a unique germicidal ability to act as an effective means of disinfection.
 UVGI achieves this by disrupting the DNA functions of microorganisms and pathogens such as bacteria, viruses, and protozoa.
-Non-ionising radiation has a mutagenic effect on organisms by exciting the molecules at the core of their DNA and RNA.
-The catastrophic destruction of the cell wall renders them unable to reproduce or infect and, in some cases, kills them.
+This has a mutagenic effect on organisms by exciting the molecules at the core of their DNA and RNA.
+The catastrophic destruction of their genetic structure renders the pathogenic organisms unable to reproduce or infect and, in some cases, kills them.